-I am a third-year doctoral candidate in the Department of Industrial and Systems Engineering at the University of Minnesota, Twin Cities.
-I did my undergraduate degree in mathematics at the University of Iceland, where I also completed a postgraduate diploma in education.
+I am a fourth-year Ph.D. student in the Department of Industrial and Systems Engineering at the University of Minnesota, Twin Cities.
+I did my undergraduate degree in mathematics at the University of Iceland.

 I study mathematical models of cancer under the supervision of Kevin Leder (Industrial and Systems Engineering) and Jasmine Foo (Mathematics).
-We apply probability theory (branching processes, particle systems) to study cancer initiation, cancer progression and the evolution of drug resistance in cancer, both of the genetic and non-genetic (epigenetic) nature.
+We apply probability theory (branching processes, particle systems) to study aspects of cancer initiation, tumor progression and treatment resistance, both of the genetic and non-genetic (epigenetic) nature.

-- Foo, J., Gunnarsson E.B., Leder, K., and Storey, K. Spread of premalignant mutant clones and cancer initiation in multilayered tissue.
-Submitted, 2020.
+*Foo, J., Gunnarsson E.B., Leder, K., and Storey, K. Spread of premalignant mutant clones and cancer initiation in multilayered tissue.
+In revision, 2021.
 Preprint.

-- Gunnarsson, E.B., De, S., Leder, K., and Foo, J. Understanding the role of phenotypic switching in cancer drug resistance.
+Gunnarsson, E.B., De, S., Leder, K., and Foo, J. Understanding the role of phenotypic switching in cancer drug resistance.
 Journal of Theoretical Biology, 2020.
-Accepted manuscript (PDF) Journal link.
+Accepted manuscript Journal link.

 (*authors in alphabetical order)